-In this study we examined the neural response during the anticipation and consummation of rewarding and aversive food stimuli in those with a family history (FH) of AN, by virtue of having a sister with AN, compared to controls with no family history.
+In this study, we examined the neural response during the anticipation and consummation of rewarding and aversive food stimuli in those with a family history of AN, by virtue of having a sister with AN, compared with controls with no family history.
 We found that there were increased activations to the anticipation of both rewarding and aversive food but decreased responses to the consummation of aversive food.

-Specifically we found that the FH group had increased caudate, thalamus and amygdala activations to the anticipation of both pleasant and unpleasant food.
-These results are consistent with our previous study which found that females with a personal history of AN also had increased neural responses during the anticipation of food (16).
-As discussed in a recent review by Zhu et al., examining mostly visual food stimuli in AN, increased activation such as this could be related to increased emotional arousal in response to food (2).
-Brain regions such as the caudate are thought to be involved in valence and salience coding of rewards, and have been found more active in weight-concerned women when choosing high energy food from a selection of pictures (25) and in a meta-analysis of studies on food cue processing in AN patients suggested to be coding the emotion of disgust (2).
-Therefore our result of increased activity in these regions during anticipation of food might suggest a mechanism for increased negative emotional reactions in those at risk of eating disorders.
-In fact consistent with this notion the FH group reported wanting the food less after seeing the cue than did the control participants supporting a negative emotional response during the anticipatory phase, however further exploratory correlational analysis did not find any relationship in the FH or control group between brain responses in the amygdala and liking or wanting ratings for the aversive taste and cue.
-This may be due to both the volunteers being healthy and a small sample size.
+Specifically, we found that the FH group had increased caudate, thalamus and amygdala activations to the anticipation of both pleasant and unpleasant food.
+These results are consistent with our previous study which found that females with a personal history of AN also had increased neural responses during the anticipation of food.
+As discussed in a recent review by Zhu et al, examining mostly visual food stimuli in AN, increased activation such as this could be related to increased emotional arousal in response to food.
+Brain regions such as the caudate are thought to be involved in valence and salience coding of rewards, and have been found more active in weight-concerned women when choosing high-energy food from a selection of pictures and in a meta-analysis of studies on food cue processing in AN patients suggested to be coding the emotion of disgust.
+Therefore, our result of increased activity in these regions during anticipation of food might suggest a mechanism for increased negative emotional reactions in those at risk of eating disorders.
+In fact, consistent with this notion, the FH group reported wanting the food less after seeing the cue than did the control participants, supporting a negative emotional response during the anticipatory phase; however, further exploratory correlational analysis did not find any relationship in the FH or control group between brain responses in the amygdala and liking or wanting ratings for the aversive taste and cue.
+This may be due both to the volunteers being healthy and a small sample size.

-The increased amygdala response in our study during the anticipation phase of the unpleasant cue in the FH group, compared to the controls, might be due to increased disgust as amygdala activation has been found to correlate with disgust ratings in AN patients when confronted with food stimuli (26) and is known to be activated by aversive stimuli from multiple sensory modalities (27).
-Taken together, our results show that even in those "at risk" of AN but with no current symptoms or history of starvation there are hyper-activations to the anticipation of food, supporting the idea that AN subjects may be highly responsive to food cues, perhaps as a mechanism to predict and control the anxiety produced by food that may be associated with subjective unpleasantness (28,29).
+The increased amygdala response in our study during the anticipation phase of the unpleasant cue in the FH group, compared with the controls, might be due to increased disgust as amygdala activation has been found to correlate with disgust ratings in AN patients when confronted with food stimuli and is known to be activated by aversive stimuli from multiple sensory modalities.
+Taken together, our results show that even in those 'at risk' of AN but with no current symptoms or history of starvation, there are hyperactivations to the anticipation of food, supporting the idea that participants with AN may be highly responsive to food cues, perhaps as a mechanism to predict and control the anxiety produced by food that may be associated with subjective unpleasantness. $^{39,40}$